-It all comes down to what is the purpose of the meal/event and who is benefiting from it.
+Deductions all comes down to what is the purpose of the meal/event and who is benefitting from it.

 In the past, it was commonplace to use wining, dining AND entertaining as a way to woo clients.
 This was a great deal because you could write-off the box seats or the golf game, etc.

-UPDATE: On December 21st, Congress passed the “Consolidated Appropriations Act” or CAA.
-As part of that, the 50% deduction for business meals has been increased to 100% through the end of 2022.
+In 2021, Congress passed a temporary tax incentive called the “Consolidated Appropriations Act” or CAA.
+As part of that, the 50% deduction for business meals was increased to 100% through the end of 2022.
+But the deduction was temporary, intended to boost the restaurant industry during COVID, and the rules have gone back to a 50% deduction for most business meals.

 What is Considered a Tax-Deductible Expense?